School trips on The Matthew

 How did the Tudor sailors navigate across unknown and treacherous seas to unknown lands?
 Why did they go?
 What were they trying to find and where did they end up?

-The group will also have the opportunity to ask questions.
+Your group will also have the opportunity to ask questions.

-One-hour session: £260 per session
+£260 per one-hour session

 • Maximum 40 people per session.

-• Session available during term time between April and October. -
+• Session available during term time between April and October.

 Deckhand